Strategy

 Cost effectiveness

-Design system with the help of AI
+The missing link between design and development – with the help of AI

 Do you have a design system?